heritage-standards/fish/content/page/fish-terminologies.md

 ## Thesaurus Updates

 Every time we release a new version of the FISH thesauri, we also include a simple list of the new terms added.
-The document below contains terms added to Version 28, along with those considered for addition.
+The document below contains terms added to Version 29, along with those considered for addition.

-<a href="/2025/pdf_files/Terms added-rejected July2024-July2025_Final.pdf" class="btn btn-success">New terms list</a>
+<a href="/2026/pdf_files/Terms%20added-rejected_Aug2025-April2026.pdf" class="btn btn-success">New terms list</a>